 Unless you live a more isolated or custom built life away from most of modern civilisation, and you don’t often travel, the odds are good that you aren’t living 100% plastic free.

 The reality of modern living is that plastics exist almost everywhere.

 We all use them both directly and indirectly almost daily … consider comprehensive answers to these questions:

 - What are all of the pipes in your house, or under the pavements and roads made of?

 - What are all the materials in your car made of, or the bus/train/tram/plane you use to get around?

 - What are all the materials made of that are required for the energy equipment and cables that supply you with electricity?

-Something people may not know, is that plastic bags (according to one recent Danish study), are better as carrier bags across a range of environmental and human toxicity indicators when considering production and waste disposal, compared to paper, cotton, organic cotton, and composite (including jute) bags.
+Something people may not know, is that plastic bags (according to one recent Danish study), are better as carrier bags across a range of environmental and human toxicity indicators when considering production and waste disposal, compared to paper, cotton, organic cotton, and composite (including jute, PP and cotton) bags.
 This study did not take into account the impact of plastic litter, and various other indicators or factors like economic impact, but you get the picture … plastic isn’t always the villain it’s made out to be.
 Plastic has it’s pros and cons like anything.

 Back to the topic of this guide … living ‘plastic free’ or participating in a plastic free challenge almost certainly means you are still going to be using some plastics, directly or indirectly.